pangyuteng/virtual-background/README.md

 ```
-this repo is created as an answer for
+this repo was created as part of an answer for
 https://askubuntu.com/questions/1228501/how-can-i-choose-the-zoom-virtual-background-feature-using-ubuntu/1255945#1255945
 ```